adithyakoundinya/Handfollowing-Robot-and-MultiTerrain-Rover/README.md

 # Quick Overview

-A summer internship project done by Aryaman Dubey (6th Semester) and Sanjay K N (4th Semester) of PES University in the Center for IoT under the Guidance of Dr. Adithya B.
+A summer internship project done together by Aryaman Dubey and Sanjay K N of PES University in the Center for IoT under the Guidance of Dr. Adithya B.

 We have designed 2 rovers with 5 modes collectively, 2 of which work over WiFi and 3 of which work over BlueTooth.
 The modes are as follows: